More than 85% of King’s BSW and MSW grads are employed within 6 months.

 Advocacy, policy development and equity are integral components of the social work profession.
 At King’s you will have opportunities to work with faculty in committees across the School of Social Work, King’s wide, and in student governance, including the MSW Governance Committee, and the Social Work Students’ Association (SWSA).

-To learn more about our Social Work programs, you can attend an information session with the Social Work Coordinator of Academics and Development.
+Learn more about our Social Work programs by attending an information session with the Social Work Coordinator of Academics and Development.
 These helpful sessions are held in the fall, and we'll update this section with details about future events.

 Virtual Drop-In Hours

 We offer virtual drop-in hours on Mondays through Zoom.
-You will be placed in a "waiting room" until you are invited in when it is your turn to meet.
-Your meeting with be private and one on one with our advisor.
-If you are on campus, please contact tosha.densky@kings.uwo.ca to book an in-person appointment with our advisor.
+You will be in an online "waiting room" until it is your turn to meet with an advisor.
+Your meeting will be private and one on one with our advisor.
+If you are on campus, please email Tosha Densky to book an in-person appointment with our advisor.

 https://westernuniversity.zoom.us/j/91336460131